Heat waves, floods, and cyclones disrupt school for millions – DW – 01/24/2025

 The report estimates that nearly 74% of the children affected were based in middle and low-income countries.

 Months of drought in southern Africa, exacerbated by El Nino, threatened the schooling and futures of millions of children.
-Cyclone Chido and Tropical Storm Dikeledi left Mayotte in ruins and destroyed over 330 schools in Mozambique, severely disrupting education.
+Cyclone Chido and Tropical Storm Dikeledi left the French territory of Mayotte in ruins and destroyed over 330 schools in Mozambique, severely disrupting education.

 UNICEF highlight 'overlooked' aspect of climate crisis

-UNICEF's executive director Catherine Russell stressed that education was among the services most frequently disrupted by climate hazards.
+Catherine Russell, UNICEF's executive director, stressed that education was among the services most frequently disrupted by climate hazards.

 "Yet it is often overlooked in policy discussions," she warned.
 "Children's futures must be at the forefront of all climate-related plans and actions."